 Violations of state law may result in significant financial penalties.
 Such penalties will not be paid from central University resources but must be borne by the laboratory, department, College, or School responsible for the facility in violation.

-Questions about this policy should be directed to Environmental Health and Safety.
+Questions about this policy should be directed to the Radiation Safety Officer in Environmental Health and Safety.